-The biggest change to coding in 30 years is coming: the implementation of the ICD-10-CM code set.
-ICD-10 now takes effect Oct.
-1, 2015.
+The biggest change to coding in 30 years is here: the implementation of the ICD-10-CM code set.

 With ICD-10, the health care system moves from ICD-9’s 14,500-code set to nearly 70,000 codes.
 Most individual codes are also longer: ICD-10 codes are three to seven characters, vs. ICD-9’s three to five characters.